How to Enter

 Entries must be submitted in the English language, even if originally written in some other language.

-In 2017 entries must be received, in the forms stated in section a), at the address given below, by Friday 5th May.
+In 2022 entries must be received, in the forms stated in section a), at the address given below, by midnight GMT on Friday 22nd April 2022.
 No extensions will be given under any circumstances.

 2. Value and Announcement of Award

-The Prize winner will be announced at the Oxford Symposium on Food and Cookery (July 7th-9th 2017) and the Prize awarded.
-The winning candidate will be notified in advance to make it reasonably possible for him or her to attend.
+The Prize winner will be announced in July 2022 and the Prize awarded.
+There will be a presentation either virtually or in person at the Oxford Symposium on Food & Cookery according to its schedule, and the winning candidate will be notified in advance to make it reasonably possible for them to participate in that presentation.
 The Prize will be paid either by bank draft into any currency, or in the form of a cheque in UK sterling, US Dollars or Euros.

 3. Publication of Winning Entry